Global search

 What is the Brambles class action about?

-The Brambles Class Action, is brought by the Applicants, Holly Southernwood and William Vincent Kidd and Mary Agnes Collum as Trustees for The Magness-Bennett Superannuation Fund, on their own behalf and on behalf of all shareholders who acquired Brambles shares during the period 18 August 2016 and 17 February 2017 (inclusive) (subject to some limited exceptions).
+The Brambles Class Action is brought by the Applicants, Holly Southernwood and William Vincent Kidd and Mary Agnes Collum as Trustees for The Magness-Bennett Superannuation Fund, on their own behalf and on behalf of all shareholders who acquired Brambles shares during the period 18 August 2016 and 17 February 2017 (inclusive) (subject to some limited exceptions).

 It is alleged that group members have claims against Brambles in relation to guidance provided by the company in its FY16 results (and reaffirmed on subsequent dates) regarding expected revenue and profit growth during the financial year ending 30 June 2017 (FY17).